kolkhis/tech-notes/linux/misc.md

 deleted.
 Symbolic links break when this happens.

 Hard links cannot exist across file system boundaries.
 A symbolic link can.
+Hard links will only work within the same block device.

 Hard links point to the block of memory itself, whereas a symlink points to the file path.